The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• <0.5% ABV,
+• <0.5% ABV

-If you love a beer as much as you do getting after it on the bike, your local running trails or even the gym, then Athletic Brewing Co. is made for you.
-Not only has the brand won a heap of awards for its beer, but they have also contributed more than US$2.5 million in funding for protecting and restoring hiking and cycling trails.
+If you love a beer as much as you do getting after it on the bike, your local running trails, or even the gym, then Athletic Brewing Co. is made for you.
+Not only has the brand won a heap of awards for its beer, but they’ve also contributed more than US$2.5 million in funding for protecting and restoring hiking and cycling trails.
 As far as a place to start, a few cans of the Run Wild IPA will tell you everything you need to know about the brand.

 Capital Brewing Alc-Less Pacific Ale